How To make slime (again)

 FFS!
-I promised myself I would never do this again, I informed the kids that I wouldn’t be doing this again, so why do I find myself at the supermarket buying slime ingredients on a Sunday morning (again).
-How have the managed to twist my arm again, how do they have so much power and mind changing abilities at such young ages!
-These are questions I simply can’t answer, I have either produced geniuses or monsters and the line between is very slim AND why is the ingredient list on the bottles of contact lens solution so bloody small?
+I promised myself I would never do this again.
+I informed the kids that I wouldn’t be doing this again.
+So why do I find myself at the supermarket buying slime ingredients on a Sunday morning (again).
+How has she managed to twist my arm again, how does she have so much power and mind changing abilities at such a young age!
+These are questions I simply can’t answer, I have either produced a genius or a monster and the line between is very slim AND why is the ingredient list on the bottles of contact lens solution so bloody small?

 ‘Gel food colouring NOT the liquid stuff Dad’, ‘everyone knows the liquid stuff doesn’t work’, ‘don’t you watch YouTube’?

 The helpful advice of the little lady may have brought laughter and joy to my fellow shoppers, followed by that knowing look of poor you, suckered into making slime (again), followed very quickly by fear.
 Fear that their own little angels may now want to make slime, as they scarpered away to the sweet section in an attempt to bribe their way out of it.
 Damn! why hadn’t I thought of that?

 So, with a trolly full of ingredients, little plastic pots and wine.
 Yes, you did read that correctly, WINE.
 You may not have realised that wine was a vital ingredient in slime making, but it really is.
 I decided a while back, that today was going to require wine, so I made sure a quick detour to the appropriate section of the supermarket concluded our shop.